Your Safari Adventure Guide

 There are plenty of FREE indoor and outdoor activities included in your ticket price:

-- Swan Boats - enjoy pedal-powered fun on Swan Lake
+- Swan Boats and Dragon Boats - enjoy pedal-powered fun on Swan Lake

-- Great Woburn Railway - take a trip around the Deer Stop
+- Great Woburn Railway - take a trip to see and feed the alpaca herd

 - The Mammoth Play Ark is super indoor soft play centre, home to the 2x2 Restaurant where you'll find lots of tasty snacks and drinks